ecodatasci-tlv/multiscriptgoodpracticres/lessons.md

 }
 ```

-What does this function does?
+What does this function do?

 While on the topic...